 Roof Repair Tape

 Roof repair tape is a great way to repair roof damage especially when you’re doing the repair in bad weather.
 It sticks and is waterproof immediately.
 It can be applied over old and cracked caulking too.

 Although intended for roof repairs this tape is good for temporary patches on sidewalls, holding tanks and waste plumbing.

 Eternabond is a well-known brand but there are others.

 Silicone Repair Tape

-I have to admit I haven’t used this tape yet but I’m going to get some.
-It is a non-sticky "form-fitting" wrap that can be used for almost anything:
+I have to admit I haven’t used this tape any emergency repairs but I have used it for minor repairs and it is very different than other tapes.
+It is a non-sticky… only sticks to itself… “form-fitting” wrap that can be used for almost anything: